kagehutatsu/set-libc/README.md

 Using it to help you learn about pwn matters most.

 libc file is come from glibc-all-in-one and libc-base,thanks for them.

+It's just an attempt now.(Maybe full of bugs)
+The code is ugly and its function is still waiting for the complete.